Flora Scales

 To impart such an intellectual idea into the use of nature was exciting indeed.
 It was like being given a shovel to scoop up what before I had only had my hands to scrabble in.
 Ideas I called tools of the mind.
 Technique was transformed for me from tools of the hand, to tools of the mind.

 She pointed out to me how in Cézanne’s painting the verticals were never so exactly vertical that you did not feel their contrast with the frame.
 Nor his horizontals; they made space by being just enough different from the top and bottom edges of the picture for you to feel a movement towards them in space.
 And, in still-lifes, a line, say of the further edge of a table, would reappear from behind an object on the table – say a vase or dish – at a slightly different level on one side from the other.
-This was not because he “couldn’t draw” (as Hugh Scott had tried to tell me) it was a profoundly considered and deliberate space-making device
+This was not because he “couldn’t draw” (as Hugh Scott had tried to tell me) it was a profoundly considered and deliberate space-making device.

 (When, after getting this knowledge, I took a water-colour I had done to Mr Savage, of Hardy Street, Nelson, to be framed, and he offered to trim the edge so as to correct an offending vertical, I had to use strong words indeed to prevent his doing any such thing.)